xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

-In general, the probability of not having seen any error after taking `k` samples without replacement from set of total size `n` given there are `e` errors in the set is the number of ways how to place `e` errors in untested (`n-k`) positions divided by the number of ways how to place `e` errors in all positions, or in <abbr title="mathematics (inside joke)">mafs</abbr>:
+In general, the probability of not having seen any error after taking `k` samples without replacement from set of total size `n` given there are `e` errors in the set is the number of ways to place `e` errors in untested (`n-k`) positions divided by the number of ways to place `e` errors in all positions, or in <abbr title="mathematics (inside joke)">mafs</abbr>:

 $$